 When it comes to prices, your skills alone are not enough.
 Selling on Amazon is all about demand-based pricing; that is, a combination of bundle pricing, penetration pricing, price skimming, promotional pricing, psychological pricing, etc., all rolled into one.
 You simply can’t switch from one strategy to the other manually fast enough to keep those profits high.
 But a real-time repricer like Sellery can.

 With a repricer like Sellery, you can protect your margins automatically so that you never sell for less than you need to, even as you’re trying to undercut the competition.
 That’s because you can set your own margins, minimum prices, and markups, as shown in this tutorial.

 Price is important, but so too is trust.
 How do you establish trust as a third-party seller on Amazon?
 Don’t underestimate the power of an emotional connection.
-Reading your condition notes, for instance, is an opportunity for the buyer to establish that bond you wouldn’t otherwise have with them – all the more so if your items aren’t brand new.
+Reading your Products can only be listed on Amazon if...
+More notes, for instance, is an opportunity for the buyer to establish that bond you wouldn’t otherwise have with them – all the more so if your items aren’t brand new.